MicrosoftDocs/powerquery-docs/powerquery-docs/InstallingSDK.md

 Follow the steps found in the [official GitHub repository](https://github.com/Microsoft/vscode-powerquery-sdk) for the VIsual Studio Code Power Query SDK to install and provide feedback.

-## Distribution of Data Connectors

-Power BI Desktop users can download extension files and place them in a known directory (steps described above).
-Power BI Desktop will automatically load the extensions on restart.

 ## Connector development process

 While you can use either the Visual Studio Code or the Visual Studio SDK, both use a similar process for the development of a connector at a high-level.